MikeyRedmon/Retro-game-quiz/README.md

 - As a user, I want to be able to understand what this website is from the landing page.
 - As a user, I want to be able to revert to the homepage and restart the quiz from the end page.
 - As a user, I want to be able to read the rules of the quiz and give feedback from the main page.

+### Design Ethos.

+When designing the website, I decided that a gradiant background of Blue to Black would be the best option, as those two colours are synonymous with the Playstation 2.
+This is the same reason I chose the Roboto font as it reminds me of the Playstation 2 font.

+The Welcome and Quiz containers are black with white text for contrast, in order to make them easy to read.

+The buttons on the Welcome and Quiz containers are a light blue and turn green when they are pressed.
+The Return Home button is black as to stand out from the rest of the buttons as a unique asset.

 # Existing Features